-After the Burmese invaders were repelled from Central Thailand in 1768, the general Taksin assumed the throne and built his palace on the west bank of the Chao Phraya.
-His Thonburi kingdom lasted only until 1782, when Taksin was replaced by Chao Phraya Chakri, now known as King Rama I, who founded Thailand’s surviving royal lineage and moved the palace to its current location.
+After the Burmese invaders were forced out of Central Thailand in 1768, the general Taksin assumed the throne and built his palace, Wang Derm, on the west bank of the Chao Phraya.
+His Thonburi kingdom lasted only until 1782, when Taksin was replaced by the king now known as Rama I, who founded Thailand’s surviving royal lineage and moved the palace to its current location.

-Now standing on a preservation area, several other notable historic buildings near Wat Arun include Wat Kalayanamit and Bangkok’s first church, Santa Cruz.
-For a great view of them all, take a stroll onto Saphan Phut, also known as Memorial Bridge.
-Built in 1932, it was the first to span the river, and Allied bombs barely missed it during the Second World War.
+Other notable historic buildings near Wat Arun include Wat Kalayanamit and Bangkok’s first church, Santa Cruz.
+For a great view of them all, take a stroll on to Saphan Phut, also known as Memorial Bridge.
+Built in 1932, it was the first to span the river, and Allied bombs barely missed it during World War II.

-The riverfront is graced by many other historic structures, some lovingly restored and others falling apart.
-Down in the old European quarter near Silom Road, the Portuguese and French embassies have for centuries occupied attractive colonial-era buildings, while the Mandarin Oriental preserved its original structure, regarded as Thailand’s first hotel.
+Many other historic structures grace the riverbanks, some lovingly restored and others falling apart.
+Down in the old European quarter near Silom Road, the Portuguese and French embassies occupy attractive colonial-era buildings, while the Mandarin Oriental preserved its original structure, regarded as Thailand’s first hotel.
 We’re partial to the old Customs Building, now a dilapidated firehouse that sure looks like it might be haunted.

-In striking displays of “the new atop the old,” historic buildings mingle graciously with flashy modern towers along much of the riverfront.
-Most of these newer buildings are high-end hotels like the Peninsula and Chatrium, or pricey condos like the ultra-modern The River, which currently stands as Bangkok’s third tallest building.
+In striking displays of "the new atop the old," historic buildings mingle graciously with modern towers along much of the riverfront.
+Most of these are high-end hotels like the Peninsula and Chatrium, or pricey condos like the ultra-modern The River, which currently stands as Bangkok’s third tallest building.

 There’s also Thailand’s first hospital, Siriraj, a sprawling complex with many buildings each representing the eras when they were added.
-The current king, 87-year-old Rama IX, often resides somewhere in the hospital.
-He does however get out for the occasional royal barge procession, an ancient tradition that sees the royal entourage rowed downriver in some 50 elaborate long boats.
+In 2016, the revered King Bhumibol passed away at Siriraj.
+At some point, his son, King Vajiralongkorn, will likely be the focal point of a royal barge procession, an ancient tradition that sees the royal entourage rowed downriver in some 50 elaborate long boats.

 Though intertwined with Thailand’s royal past and present, the Chao Phraya has always been a working-class river.
 Clustered into neighbourhoods that have been around for generations, many people still live in ramshackle houses set on stilts over the water, allowing visitors a glimpse of a far more modest lifestyle existing in the shadows of the palaces and luxury hotels.

-In the impoverished Khlong Toei area, the old Bangkok port echos the Chao Phraya’s roll as a commercial artery that dates back many centuries.
+In the impoverished Khlong Toei area, Bangkok's deep-sea port echoes the Chao Phraya’s roll as a commercial artery that dates back many centuries.
 In the 1800s, teak logs from the North were floated down to Bangkok’s sawmills.
-Chinese trading junks steamed in goods to be sold, while fishing vessels offloaded their catch at Pak Khlong Talaad, now the kingdom’s biggest flower market.
+Chinese trading junks steamed in goods to be sold, while fishing vessels offloaded their catch at Pak Khlong Talad, now the kingdom’s largest cut flower market.
 Other notable riverside markets include Wang Lang, Phra Chan and Thewet.

 Over the last few decades, the Chao Phraya’s focus has gradually shifted from commerce and industry to tourism and leisure.
 Old riverside warehouses and factories were reborn as slick hotels like Sala Rattanakosin and Loy La Long.
 Closer to Khao San Road, Phiman Riverview carved a cheap riverfront guesthouse out of a humble old village, while the classy Riva Surya was built from scratch.